Here are the lens diameters and corresponding filter sizes for common Sigma lenses.

 Sigma Lens Jargon

 Like all camera and lens manufacturers, Sigma adds their own jargon to their lenses and related technology.
 Here’s how to decode some of the main terms you might come across.
+(I have a more comprehensive guide to Sigma lens codes separately).

 - DG: Designed for digital.
 But that’s not quite all there is to it.
 Basically it means that it works on full-frame cameras.
 DG lenses will work on full-frame, APS-C, and film cameras.
 DC lenses will only work on APS-C cropped sensors.
 Sigma has its DN lenses, which are for mirrorless micro4/3 cameras.
 But this lens will also work well on a cropped sensor cameras like Nikon’s DX range, in which case it transforms it into a staggering 225-900mm equivalent.